 - Statewide Exemption from the Work Requirement: Effective April 1, 2020, all localities will be exempt from the work requirement.
 This will be in effect until the end of the month subsequent to the month in which the public health emergency is ended.

 SNAP Double Dollar Incentive Program

-Beginning April 25, 2020, SNAP EBT will be accepted for pre-order items at the Old Town Farmers Market.
+As of April 25, 2020, SNAP EBT are now accepted for pre-order items at the Old Town Farmers Market.
 To submit an order, send your contact information and pre-order items to SNAPEBT@alexandriava.gov no later than Thursday mornings at 10 a.m.
 Find out more about pre-orders at farmers' markets in Alexandria.

 YMCA Produce Distribution

 The YMCA is offering produce distribution across DC, Maryland and Virginia.
 Produce is available for anyone, free of charge while supplies last.
 Locations and times:

 Virginia: YMCA Alexandria, Mondays 4 - 6 p.m., Tuesdays 9 a.m. - 12 p.m. | YMCA Fairfax County Reston, Wednesdays 4 - 6 p.m., Thursdays 9 a.m. - 12 p.m.

 Contact email@example.com for assistance finding other YMCA resources.